 How much Distortion Your Monitor Has?

 The second and very important step to choose your studio monitors is checking the distortion level of your monitors.

 Distortion is inversely proportional to the wattage of the monitor speaker and directly proportional to the volume level.

 But before we go into this topic, we should know exactly what is the distortion?

-In this digital era of recording field, IC is very important cause it produces digital signals with low distortion rate.
+In this digital era of the recording field, IC is very important cause it produces digital signals with a low distortion rate.
 Now come to the definition of distortion.

 Don’t worry I know you haven’t understood these technical terms.
 I will simplify things below, just keep reading.
 Let’s discuss the term distortion in common language.

 - The wattage of Amp Vs Wattage of Speaker

 The wattage of Amp Vs Wattage of Speaker